 Egads! 🛠️ TFT: Gizmos & Gadgets is coming in patch 11.22. pic.twitter.com/UG0PA7ep2N

 59 new champions and 28 new traits are coming to TFT Set 6 — one more than the usual drop.

 There’s a general theme emerging: Piltover & Zaun features heavily, which makes sense considering it’s the birthplace of all things Hextech in Runeterra — and it’s getting the spotlight in the upcoming Arcane TV show.

 Set 6 also includes TFT’s first “secret” champion in Veigar.
 He’s not available in the regular shop — instead you unlock the Yordle-King by activating the 6 Yordle trait and hitting three-star copies of all the units.

 We’ve got a guide covering the full list of new TFT Set 6 champions and traits, and what they do, right here.

 The Gizmos and Gadgets set mechanic will revolve around boosting up your team with all-new Hextech Augments.
 And no, it’s not like the old Set 1 Hextech trait.

 Players will be offered a number of them across the game, loaded with “varied and powerful effects for your team”.

-- Read More: TFT Reckoning Championship details
+- Read More: The best TFT Set 6 comps

 This mode will also have a competitive ladder, with a tournament planned for later on — so get grinding when it drops!